California State Route 144

 State Route 144 (SR 144) is a state highway in the U.S. state of California that runs through the Sycamore Canyon in Santa Barbara.
 It travels along Sycamore Canyon Road from its intersection with Alameda Padre Serra at the Five Points Roundabout to Stanwood Drive (State Route 192).
+Though some signs and maps may continue to mark SR 144 running further south to U.S. Route 101, control of that segment of the highway was relinquished to the city and is thus no longer officially part of the state highway system.

 Route description

+Route 144 is defined in section 444, subsection (a), of the California Streets and Highways Code, and that the highway is "from Alameda Padre Serra in Santa Barbara to Route 192 via Sycamore Canyon Road".
+Subsections (b) and (c) permit the state to relinquish control of the highway to the city.
+And while control of the southern segment of highway between Route 101 and Alameda Padre Serra has already been relinquished, subdivision (d) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 144".

-State Route 144 begins at a roundabout called the Five Points Roundabout.
+State Route 144 begins at a roundabout called the Five Points Roundabout, connecting Alameda Padre Serra's eastern and western segments with Montecito Street, Salinas Street, and Sycamore Canyon Road.
 From the roundabout, State Route 144 continues north onto Sycamore Canyon Road, a winding two-lane road between steep hillsides to its terminus with State Route 192/Stanwood Drive.